jaysuthar743/Pollution-Monitoring-System/README.md

 ### Scope:
 ● Detects, Measures the level of emitted Carbon gas and Smoke.<br />
 ● Gas Sensor MQ2 to detect CO and Smoke.
+● Sends Data to thingSpeak and Firebase Database.
+●  Visualize the data in a mobile app and Web-App made in Django.

 ### Objectives: